Daniel-KM/Omeka-S-module-RdfDatatype/README.md

 - Simplify search ([Omeka S issue #1241]).
 - Manage restrictions via the resource templates (default value for boolean, range, default tokens, with or without seconds, css for html, xsl for xml…).
+- Allow to attach multiple selected datatypes to resource templates (in particular for subjects).

 Warning